DipsanaRoy/cyber-security-pec-cs702e/NOTES.md

 ### 🌐 Real Examples

+- **Estonia Cyber Attack (2007)**
+  - **What happened:**
-- **Estonia, 2007:** Banks and government websites were shut down for weeks by massive cyber attacks after a political dispute.
+      Government websites, banks, and news outlets in Estonia were hit by massive DDoS waves by massive cyber attacks after a political dispute.
+  - **Reason:**
+      Political tensions after a Soviet-era statue was relocated.
+  - **Impact:**
+      Banking halted, news media blocked, gov services disrupted — first time a country was hit at this scale.
+  - **Prevention used:**
+      Estonia strengthened its **national cyber defense**, becoming one of the leading countries in cybersecurity today.

 - **ISIS:** Used social media to spread terror propaganda and recruit members globally.
 - **Stuxnet:** A sophisticated cyber weapon that physically damaged nuclear centrifuges in Iran, setting back their program years.
 It showed how a digital attack can cause real-world destruction.